xtremelysocial/flat-bootstrap/readme.md

 * _Full Width with Recent Posts_: This is full-width like above, but is great for your home page in that it displays 3 recent posts at the bottom of the page.

-* _Full Width Recent Posts No Header_: This is full-width with recent posts like above, but doesn't display a content header or featured image.

 * _Full Width with Sub Pages_: Ah yes.
 This template is great for listing products, your portfolio or whatever without needing a plugin or custom post types.
 Just add this template to a page and all of its sub-pages will display in a grid style layout with image thumbnail and title.

 * _Left Sidebar_: Just like the default template, but with the sidebar on the left.
 Maybe you like that better than on the right?